Ephemeral-g/Notes/C++/C++：重载、重写、隐藏.md

     }
 };

-class Sub : public Base
+class Derived : public Base {
-{
 public:
     void test() {
         cout << "this is Ship there are different parameters with virtual cover" << endl;